quicwg/base-drafts/draft-ietf-quic-transport.md

 ### half-closed (local)

-A stream that is in the "half-closed (local)" state MUST NOT be used for sending of new STREAM frames.
+A stream that is in the "half-closed (local)" state MUST NOT be used for sending on new STREAM frames.
 Retransmission of data that has already been sent on STREAM frames is permitted.
 An endpoint MAY also send MAX_STREAM_DATA and RST_STREAM in this state.